millerms/CranburyChiropractic/_pages/services/laser-therapy.md

   <details class="reveal reveal--up">
     <summary>Is there research to support it?</summary>
     <div class="faq__content">
-      Yes—especially for some tendon and plantar‑fascia problems when dosing is appropriate and care is paired with exercise.
-Results are <strong>mixed</strong> in other areas and <strong>not supportive</strong> for non‑specific low‑back pain.
+      Yes—especially for some tendon and plantar-fascia problems when dosing is appropriate and care is paired with exercise.
+Evidence is mixed elsewhere, which is why we match the tool to the case.
 Representative sources:
       <ul>
         <li>Naterstad IF, Joensen J, Bjordal JM, Couppé C, Lopes-Martins RAB, Stausholm MB.
 Efficacy of low-level laser therapy in patients with lower extremity tendinopathy or plantar fasciitis: systematic review and meta-analysis of randomised controlled trials.
 BMJ Open.
 2022 Sep. <a href="https://pubmed.ncbi.nlm.nih.gov/36171024/" target="_blank" rel="noopener">PubMed 36171024</a></li>
         <li>Tomazoni SS, Almeida MO, Bjordal JM, Stausholm MB, Machado CDSM, Leal-Junior ECP, Costa LOP.
 Photobiomodulation therapy does not decrease pain and disability in people with non-specific low back pain: a systematic review.
 J Physiother.
 2020 Jul. <a href="https://pubmed.ncbi.nlm.nih.gov/32680739/" target="_blank" rel="noopener">PubMed 32680739</a></li>
       </ul>
       That's why we use cold laser selectively, as an adjunct to an active plan.
     </div>
   </details>